 5. Automatically Watermark Your Images

-Watermark Reloaded is a cool plugin that adds a watermark to images you upload to your blog.
+Easy Watermark is a cool plugin that adds a watermark to images you upload to your blog.
 You can configure it to:

 - Set the image type you want watermarked;